Cold weather

 - Avoid close contact with people who are unwell.

-- Take extra special care of your CF – this might include staying on top of your physiotherapy, eating well, and adhering to medications.
+- Take extra special care of your CF – this might include staying on top of your physiotherapy, eating well, and taking your medications.

-- Contact your CF team for advice if you feel unwell or you may be suffering from a respiratory exacerbation.
+- Contact your CF team for advice if you feel unwell or you may be suffering from a respiratory flare-up.

-- Encourage your friends and family to protect you by protecting themselves.
+- Encourage your friends and family to protect you by avoiding getting sick.

 This information was adapted from information provided to us by Dr Caroline Elston.